Content available exclusively for subscribers

 And to his credit, in the Jets’ win over Atlanta, he might have had the best coverage play of his career, and it was a very important play in the game as well.

-In a 24-24 game, in what turned out to be the Falcons’ last possession, before the Jets’ game-winning drive punctuated by a Nick Folk field goal, Kirk Cousins threw down the left side to tight end Kyle Pitts, and Sherwood, running stride-for-stride with the speedy tight end, broke it up.
+In the fourth quarter, with the game knotted at 24-24, in what turned out to be the Falcons’ last possession, before the Jets’ game-winning drive punctuated by a Nick Folk field goal, Kirk Cousins threw down the left side to tight end Kyle Pitts, and Sherwood, running stride-for-stride with the speedy tight end, broke it up.

 Huge play.
 If Pitts caught this, the Falcons likely would have been on the cusp of field goal range.

-You know what was interesting about Sherwood’s performance today, while had that huge PD, he had just four tackles (one solo, and three assisted).
+You know what was interesting about Sherwood’s performance today?
+While he had that huge PD, he had just four tackles (one solo, and three assisted).
 That is a very low tackle number for him.

-Not blaming Sherwood, but the Jets’ run defense was pretty bad today, with Falcons running back Bijan Robinson rushing 23 times for 142 yards, and a lot of these runs went past the first and second level, and that is one of the reasons why the Jets’ leading tackler today was safety Malachi Moore, on the third level . . .
+Not blaming Sherwood, but the Jets’ run defense was pretty bad today, with Falcons running back Bijan Robinson rushing 23 times for 142 yards.
+A lot of these runs went past the first and second levels, and that is one of the reasons why the Jets’ leading tackler today was safety Malachi Moore, on the third level . . .

-It’s a shame they can’t call on people in Aaron Glenn’s post-game press conference.
-One guy sitting front and center was dominating the questions, and didn’t seem too concerned that those behind him trying to jump in, including a friend of his who was trying to get one question in at the end, but couldn’t . . .
+It’s a shame they can’t call on reporters in Glenn’s post-game press conferences.
+One guy sitting front and center was dominating the questions, and didn’t seem too concerned with those behind him trying to jump in, including a friend of his who was trying to get one question in at the end, but couldn’t . . .

 A little bit of a rough one for RT Armand Membou.
 The promising rookie, who has looked awesome at times this season, had his second up-and-down game in a row.
 Maybe he’s hitting a little bit of a rookie wall . . .